Skip to content

 Benefits of Low Oxalate Diets (LOD) for the Treatment of Kidney Stones

 Despite the potential benefits of a low oxalate diet, it can be challenging to follow and may lead to nutrient deficiencies if not properly balanced.
-For this reason, it is important to work with a healthcare provider or registered dietitian to ensure that nutrient needs are being met while on a low-oxalate diet.
+For this reason, working with a healthcare provider or registered dietitian is important to ensure that nutrient needs are being met while on a low-oxalate diet.

 By following a low oxalate diet and adopting healthy lifestyle habits such as regular physical activity and maintaining a healthy weight, you can reduce the risk of kidney stone formation and better manage existing kidney stones.